A representation of range decreasing group homomorphisms: Background and results

 Recall that if $V$ is compact, then $\fvg$ is a Lie group.
-In this case $\fczvg$ is the connected component of $\fvg$ containing the identity element.
-The inclusion $\fvg \to C(V, G)$ is a homotopy equivalence, see \cite[Theorem 13.14]{pa} and the remark following its proof.
-The group of connected components of $\fvg$ is the quotient group
+In this case, $\fczvg$ is the identity component of $\fvg$.
+Furthermore, if $G$ is finite dimensional, the inclusion $\fvg$ $\hookrightarrow$ $C(V, G)$ is a homotopy equivalence, see \cite[Theorem 13.14]{pa} and the remark following its proof.
+Consequently, the group of components of $\fvg$ is